nemonik/hands-on-DevOps/docs/markdown.md

 --

-DevOps is not entirely about tools.

---

-Or as I like to put it, "Its not about the tools."
+Its not about the tools.

 --